 - Loose Running Fit

-These are clearance fits with the largest clearance used in places where accuracy is not important
+These are clearance fits with the largest clearance used in places where accuracy is not important.
+Used in applications with the potential for significant thermal expansion or where debris/contamination is a concern.
+Example: Hinge pins.

 - Free Running Fit

-These fits are for situations that require the movement of components with little consideration to accuracy.
+These fits are for situations that require the movement of components with little consideration for accuracy.
+Example: Rotating shafts with plain bearings.

 - Close Running Fit